jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/ruby.md

 ### Configure the project

-1. Download or clone the sample and open it in the editor of your choice.
+1. Download or clone the [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) as noted above.
+Open the _starter_ folder in the editor of your choice.
 1. If you don't already have bundler and rack, you can install them with the following command.

 	```